clojurewerkz/cassaforte.docs/articles/getting_started.md

 and is referenced by a row key.
 Column families are roughly equivalent to tables in relational databases.

-In order to create a column family, use `clojurewerkz.cassaforte.cql/create-table` or `clojurewerkz.cassaforte.cql/create-column-family` (both are aliases for the same function):
+In order to create a column family, use `create-table` or `create-column-family` (both are aliases for the same function):

 In order to create a Column Family with a single key, simply pass primary key name as a keyword in `primary-key` clause: